 Jeju Island is proud of its beaches.
 With 200 kilometers of coastline, the offer is plentiful.
 From white to black, from sand to rock, and everything in between, searching for the best beach in Jeju is an exciting task.
 If you go exploring, these are the ones to check: Hamdeok Beach, Hyeopjae Beach, Geumneung Beach, Gwakji Beach, Black Sand Beach, Jungmun Beach, Yongmeori Beach, or Iho Taewoo Beach with its horse-shaped lighthouses.

 Besides being the destinations of leisure, Jeju beaches are a working place for some.
 Haenyeo or Jeju mermaids are strong local women who dive into the deep sea to catch seafood, all without an oxygen tank!
 These fisherwomen dive up to 30 meters deep water, and hold their breath for over three minutes!
 They often do not retire until they are 80!
 Historically, female divers outnumbered men, and haenyeo became head of the family and the cornerstone of a semi-matriarchal society on Jeju.

 Try their daily catch, for instance, an abalone!
 Jeonbokjuk, a rice porridge with abalone, is the local specialty of Jeju Island!

-To check how haenyeo work on Jeju Island, check this Youtube video by UNESCO!
+To learn how haenyeo work on Jeju Island, check out this Youtube video by UNESCO!

 From the ones I tried on my own skin, here are my recommendations!